cyberlaboratories/cyberhubs/README.md

 ## Docker configuration

-Start py cloning the [cyberhubs](https://github.com/cyberlaboratories/cyberhubs) repository.
+Start by cloning the [cyberhubs](https://github.com/cyberlaboratories/cyberhubs) repository.

 ### Adding mount points and volumes
 * Mount any external volumes you may want to add to the lab using `scripts/mnt_alias.sh`.